kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_52.md

 ## NOA

+### Overview

+The behaviors of AI system developers in the context of green cities are driven by a combination of their needs, opportunities, and capabilities.
+Their automatic needs for technical expertise, efficiency, and data access motivate them to stay updated with the latest AI advancements and develop efficient algorithms and models for optimizing various aspects of green cities.
+These needs align with the physical opportunities available to them, such as integrating AI in energy management, smart waste management, and green mobility.
+Their physical abilities, such as technical expertise and resource management, enable them to design and implement AI systems that contribute to these opportunities.
+On the other hand, their reflective needs for environmental consciousness, solving complex challenges, and collaboration drive them to create innovative AI solutions and work with other stakeholders in green cities.
+These needs align with the social opportunities available, such as smart community engagement, health and well-being, and sustainable lifestyle support.
+Their psychological abilities, like analytical thinking, adaptability, and collaboration skills, support their behaviors in analyzing challenges, staying updated, and effectively collaborating with others.
+In summary, the needs, opportunities, and capabilities of AI system developers in green cities shape their behaviors to develop and implement AI systems that optimize resource management, enhance community engagement, promote sustainability, and improve the overall quality of life for residents.

 ### Needs

-nAs AI system developers in the context of green cities or green building neighborhoods (GBN), their needs or motivations can be categorized into automatic and reflective needs.
+As AI system developers in the context of green cities or green building neighborhoods (GBN), their needs or motivations can be categorized into automatic and reflective needs.

 1. Automatic Needs/Motivations:
    - Technical Expertise: AI system developers have a need for technical knowledge and skills to design, develop, and implement AI systems for green cities.
 They are motivated to stay updated with the latest advancements in AI technology and tools.